DatCaptainHorse/MAS-Additions/README.md

 ## Downloading and Installing
 1. Go to Releases link visible on the right side.
-2. Under the latest release there text that says "Assets", click that and choose the archive file you want.
+2. Under the latest release there's text that says "Assets", click that and choose the archive file you want.
-3. Extract the archive file somewhere temporary.
-4. Installation should be as easy if you've installed Submods before.
+3. Installation should be as easy if you've installed Submods before.
 Copy Submods folder from the archive into MAS game folder.

 # Credits